raphamorim/waterfall.js/README.md

 > Tired of using creepy hacks or heavy ways to get a grid based on Pinterest?

-1KB and works without any dependency \o/
+1KB and works without any dependency, also [UMD support available too](https://github.com/umdjs/umd) \o/

 ## The "Why"